Tips: How To Navigate

 - This is because the red tip is ALWAYS pointing North.

-- Now that your compass is aligned, the direction you are facing will be indicated by the direction of travel arrow.
+- Now that your compass is aligned, the direction you are facing will be indicated by the direction of the travel arrow.

 By knowing where you’re facing, it’ll be much easier for you to follow a map.
 With reference to a topography map and your compass, you should be able to navigate around easily.
 For more useful hiking tips, click here!